 I could debate that my intrigue of the phrase was heightened, by my prior love of Langston and his poem embedded deep within my psyche.
 Perhaps this was the reason I latched on to the name.

 Nope, I'll stick with the truth.
 I'm RivaFlowz.

 Hamil, a small and always happy boy dubbed me so.
 This blog is a plethora of my works.

 You can find me on the cusp of Brooklyn's gentrification, in a quaint office, spilling over with journals.
-I'm also working on my first book.
+I'm working on my second book.

 Accolades: HBO Def Poet, Slam Connoisseur, Champion Cupcake Eater, Hampton Alum